openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 Development notes
 -----------------

+The code is NOT working at the moment!
+Last working code is from 04/11/20.

+We hope to get our car delivered on 7/7/20.
+After that I can comme back to serious developing and testing.

+Till then, this code is just here for anyone who is interested in the development process.

 To compile the code you will need to check out the repository, check out the components mongoose, libzip and zlib  and copy the file